IdiotCoffee/gesturefy/README.md

 On first run, Spotify will ask for permission in a browser popup — click OK, and you’re in.

-📁 Project Structure
-gesturefy/
-│
-├── main.py            # Main file with webcam + gesture logic
-├── creds.py           # Spotify credentials (add this yourself)
-├── mute.py            # Detect pinch gesture
-├── play.py            # Detect thumbs-up
-├── tracks.py          # Detect swipe left/right
-├── volume.py          # Volume control using two hands
-└── README.md          # You're reading it

 🛠️ Built With

 MediaPipe for real-time hand tracking
 Spotipy to control Spotify playback
 OpenCV for webcam and visual overlay
 NumPy for gesture math

-💡 Why This Was Interesting
-A seemingly simple feature — swipe detection — was surprisingly tricky.
-Hands move fast, webcam input can jitter, and false positives were everywhere.
-Adding logic to lock gestures when both hands are up made the whole experience way smoother.

-⚠️ Notes

-Works best under good lighting conditions
-Currently supports webcam input only (no mobile support yet) Only supports one Spotify account at a time

-🎵 Music
-For demo purposes, consider using royalty-free tracks.
-Here’s a good playlist:StreamBeats by Harris Heller

-📝 License
-MIT — do whatever you want, just don’t sell it as your own.

-🙋‍♂️ Questions?
-Open an issue or message me on GitHub if you're curious how it works under the hood.